IslamV8/Real-state-community/readme.md

 # Real Estate Community API

 A RESTful backend for a real-estate community application, built with Node.js, Express, MongoDB, and session-based authentication.
-Users can register, log in/out, create and browse properties, comment, like, bookmark, and message each other.
+Users can register, log in/out, reset passwords, create and browse properties, comment, like, bookmark, and message each other.
 Admins can manage content and users.

 ---